dshills/goauto/README.md

 A Transformer is the function used to convert the incoming file name to something new.
 A number of Transformers are built in.

 	func(string)string

+##### Built In Transformers

+* Identity function that returns the string passed in
+* GoRelBase function that returns the file path relative to GOPATH
+* GoRelDir function that returns the directory path relative to GOPATH
+* GoRelSrcDir function that returns the directory path relative to GOPATH/src
+* ExtTransformer function that returns a Transformer function that returns file path with a new extension

 A runner is the function called to run your task and is in the form